 Google Business Profile: Complete Setup and SEO Guide

-Think of it as your digital storefront on Google.
-When someone searches "best coffee shop near me" or "plumber in Lahore," the Google Business Profile listings appear before organic results.
-If you do not have one, you are invisible for local intent searches.
+Treat it as your storefront on Google.
+When someone searches "best coffee shop near me" or "plumber in Lahore," profile listings render before organic results.
+No profile means you are effectively invisible for every search with local intent, and local intent is a large share of everyday Google use.

-- Appears in the local 3-pack (top 3 map results)
+- Wins placement in the local 3-pack and on Maps

 - Drives direct calls, direction requests, and website clicks